stm32-hotspot/ST-entry-level-graphics-demo-workshop/hands_on_part.md

   - Only VS Code&reg; IDE (cmake) is currently supported
   - Some minor warnings may be visible in the VS Code&reg; build output windows

-  As a summary, this TBS usage is currently recommended for prototyping on the NUCLEO-C5A3ZG with the Riverdi display and code generation must only be done in the TouchGFX Designer, not from STM32CubeMX2.
+  As a summary, the TBS usage (in the current version 3.0.2) is mainly recommended for prototyping on the NUCLEO-C5A3ZG with the Riverdi display and code generation must only be done in the TouchGFX Designer, not from STM32CubeMX2.

   Guidelines on how to use TouchGFX 4.x.x with STM32CubeMX2 projects is available on the [TouchGFX Documentation](https://support.touchgfx.com/docs/introduction/welcome).

 ## 2. TouchGFX Designer RGB Compression feature